Geaht/DER/README.md

 The detection of artifacts across different bundles is done by `der_detectArtifacts.m`.

 * Part II - Detection of spikes within channels of same wire bundle
-The detection of artifacts within bundles is done by `der_detectDuplicateSpikes`.
+The detection of artifacts within bundles is done by `der_detectDuplicateSpikes.m`.

 * Part III - Detection of suspicious cross-correlations
 Calculation of all cross-correlations is performed by `der_cal_spike_cross_corr_mat.m`.